 No kudos for having embarked; these crazy mariners possess only their yearning.
 But this is enough; even without objective certainty it is enough to be ‘wrapped in a glory to all other men denied’.
 No cosy pride here in belonging to a club of faith.
 These are the sanyasins of a new order.
 The present is darkness, inspired by memory and desperate hope.

 The metaphor of an epic voyage through an endless ocean will be one of the unifying themes which give power to the book as a whole.
-One source of inspiration is The Odyssey and the long wanderings of its hero to find home and fulfilment.
+One source of inspiration is The Odyssey and the long wanderings of its hero to find home and fulfillment.
 But we are worse off, our voyage is an inner one where ordinary home and sunrises are abandoned.
 We have become blind to the sights.
 The mention of hot eyelids and blindness suggests the cliché ‘blinded with scalding tears’ but note how subtly this is presented in the poem.

 Notice how the stops and pause in stanza 1 give a feeling of finality to the poet’s calm statement.
 This is just how it is.

-Like many poems in the ghazal tradition the poem is not addressed to us but to the Beloved.
+Like many poems in the ghazal tradition the poem is not primarily addressed to us but to the Beloved.